-McNamara helped guide Middlebury to an overall record of 78-20-11, including 50-7-7 in the NESCAC, from 2007 to 2011.
-The Panthers captured NESCAC titles in 2009 and 2011, and made three NCAA Division III championship appearances.
+McNamara was an assistant coach at Middlebury College from 2007 to 2011.
+McNamara helped guide Middlebury to an overall record of 78-20-11, including 50-7-7 in the NESCAC.
+The Panthers captured NESCAC titles in 2009 and 2011 and made three NCAA Division III championship appearances.
 Middlebury advanced to the national semifinals in 2009 and 2011 with McNamara's assistance.

 McNamara also enjoyed an outstanding playing career for the Panthers from 2003 to 2007.
 She played in all 116 games on defense, posted 66 points on 22 goals and 44 assists and helped lead the team to an overall record of 100-13-3.
 McNamara made the NESCAC all-conference first team in 2005 and the second team in 2006.

-Middlebury won three straight national titles from 2004 to 2006, and McNamara was placed on the 2005 NCAA All-Tournament team.
+Middlebury won three straight national titles from 2004 to 2006, and McNamara was placed on the 2005 NCAA all-tournament team.
 She helped the Panthers to NESCAC championships in 2005 and 2006.

-As a senior, McNamara served as a team captain, and earned a spot on the 2006-07 NESCAC Winter All-Academic team.
+As a senior, McNamara served as a team captain and earned a spot on the 2006-07 NESCAC Winter All-Academic Team.
 She was the 2007 winner of the Captain John Owen Memorial Award for dedication and support of the Middlebury women's ice hockey program.
 McNamara graduated with a degree in English.